pixonic/simple-systemd-service/README.md

 ## Service startup problem

-If you run `systemctl start youservice.service`, systemd **doesn't wait** until your service actually started.
+If you run `systemctl start youservice.service`, systemd **doesn't wait** until your service is actually started.
 This can cause problems if your application have slow initialization process.
-In this case systemd considers your application as started, but actually starting process in progress.
+In this case systemd considers your application as started, but actually starting process is in progress.

 ## Solution

 This library allows you to notify systemd system about your application is ready/started and systemd will wait until it happen.
 It uses linux systemd-notify tool to do it.

-The library is lightweight and **doesn't have any dependencies** on logging, JNA, JNI native code.
-It is **pure Java solution**.
+The library is lightweight and **doesn't have any dependencies** on logging, JNA, JNI native code. **It is pure Java solution**.

 ## Usage
 Two steps are required.